flex-development/kronk/README.md

 #### `Command#aliases([aliases])`

-Get or set aliases for the command.
+Get or add aliases for the command.

 ##### Overloads